GreenVeggi/Thoth/pages/Ω-phase.md

 - Symbolises the accident/disturbance.
-It entails loss of energy, for example heat during a forest fire.
+It entails loss of energy, for example heat during a forest fire. #definition -